obsidianmd/obsidian-clipper/docs/Templates.md

 Template triggers allow you to automatically select a template based on the current page URL or [schema.org](https://schema.org/) data.
 You can define multiple rules for each template, separated by a new line.

 The first match in your template list determines which template is used.
 You can drag templates up and down in Web Clipper settings to change the order in which templates are matched.

-#### Simple URL matching

-Simple matching triggers a template if the current page URL *starts with* the given pattern.
-For example:

-- `https://obsidian.md` will match any URL that starts with this text.

 #### Regular expression matching